jgraettinger/blog/compare-flow-and-materialize.md

 bearing that timestamp (or less), no matter their source.
-It does this by holding back all of the effects of a timestamp until it can be sure its processing has settled, trading latency in exchange for consistency.
+It does this by holding back all of the effects of a timestamp until it can be sure its processing has settled, trading a bit of latency in exchange for consistency.

 Flow doesn't offer this.
-When scaled out, shards of a Flow derivation or materialization coordinate their reads and will *approximately* process at the same rate, but they're running independent transactions
+Shards of a Flow derivation or materialization coordinate their reads and will *approximately* process at the same rate, but they're running independent transactions